A note on thermodynamics of the production processes: Heuristic model of the production process

 These quantities indicate the amounts of labour and productive energy required to operate a unit of production equipment.

 It is convenient to deal with non-dimensional technological coefficients

-If the quantity is less than one, it means that labor-saving or energy-saving technologies have been used at that moment of time.
+If the quantity is less than one, it means that labour-saving or energy-saving technologies have been used at that moment of time.
 In a stationary case, the quantities do not change with time.

 The quantities (4) characterize the basic technological level of production equipment.
 They determine the amount of required production factors.
 If the non-dimensional technological coefficients are considered to be given characteristics, then the relations (4) appear to be equations that determine the required amounts of production factors